-In addition to Cosgrove, the iCarly reboot sees Jerry Trainor (Spencer Shay) and Nathan Kress (Freddie Benson) reprise their roles from the original series, along with new co-stars Laci Mosley (as Carly's roommate Harper) and Jaidyn Triplett (as Freddie's snarky stepdaughter Millicent).
-In the show’s first season, Freddie’s mom Marissa (Mary Scheer), Carly’s nemesis Nevel Papperman (Reed Alexander), and iCarly stan Nora Dershlit (Danielle Morrow) have all guest-starred on various episodes.
+In addition to Cosgrove, Jerry Trainor (Spencer Shay), Nathan Kress (Freddie Benson), and Mary Scheer (Mrs. Benson) all reprised their roles from the original series in Season 1.
+The revival also saw the addition of Laci Mosley (as Carly's roommate Harper) and Jaidyn Triplett (as Freddie's snarky stepdaughter Millicent) and guest-star appearances from Carly’s nemesis Nevel Papperman (Reed Alexander) and over-the-top iCarly stan Nora Dershlit (Danielle Morrow).

-Noticeably absent in the first season is Jennette McCurdy who co-starred in the original series as Carly and Freddie’s best friend Sam Puckett.
-The first episode of the revival explained that Sam is “off following her bliss with that biker gang” known as the Obliterators, while McCurdy revealed off-screen that she quit acting several years ago because she was “ashamed” of her career and felt “unfulfilled” by her past roles.
+Noticeably absent from Season 1 was Jennette McCurdy, who co-starred in the original series as Carly and Freddie’s best friend Sam Puckett.
+The first episode of the revival explained that Sam is “off following her bliss” with a biker gang known as the Obliterators, while McCurdy revealed off-screen that she quit acting several years ago because she was “ashamed” of her career and felt “unfulfilled” by her past roles.

-However, McCurdy hasn't ruled out acting forever, and should she decide to appear in Season 2, her former iCarly costars would certainly welcome her with open arms.
-“Anytime!”
-Cosgrove exclaimed to ET, while Trainor added that the “elevator door is always open.”
-Meanwhile, Kress quipped that it “never closed,” but that they “want to be respectful of her and the decisions that she's made,” so “no pressure.”
+However, McCurdy hasn't ruled out acting forever, and should she decide to appear in Season 2, her former iCarly costars would welcome her with open arms.
+Trainor told ET that the “elevator door is always open” to Sam, while Kress noted that it “never closed” but they “want to be respectful of [McCurdy] and the decisions that she's made,” so “no pressure.”